An upper endoscopy allows a doctor to look at the upper part of the gastrointestinal (GI) tract. This area is made up of the:

-Before the procedure begins, you will take off your shirt and put on a hospital gown.
+Before the procedure begins, you will need to undress and put on a hospital gown.
 If you wear dentures, you may be asked to remove them.

-You will lie on your left side or on your back on an exam table.
+You will lie on your left side or your back on an exam table.
 As the doctor slowly inserts the endoscope, you will feel pressure through your esophagus.
 The endoscope inflates your stomach by blowing air into it.
 This gives the doctor a better view of the stomach lining.

 After the procedure

-Questions to ask your doctor
+Questions to ask your health care team

 Before having an upper endoscopy, consider asking the following questions:

-- What will happen during the upper endoscopy?
+What will happen during the upper endoscopy?

-- How long will the procedure take?
+How long will the procedure take?

-- Will it be painful?
+Will it be painful?

-- Will I be given any type of anesthesia or sedation?
+Will I be given any type of anesthesia or sedation?

-- What are the risks and benefits of having an upper endoscopy?
+What are the risks and benefits of having an upper endoscopy?

-- When will I learn the results?
-How will they be communicated to me?
+When and how will I learn the results?

-- Who will explain the results to me?
+Who will explain the results to me?

 What other tests will I need if the upper endoscopy finds evidence of cancer?